Natuna Regency: Malay Sultanate Area

+Riau-Lingga Sultanate

-The Natuna Islands, located in the South China Sea, had close ties with the Riau-Lingga Sultanate, especially after the collapse of the Johor Sultanate in the early 17th century.
-The Riau-Lingga Sultanate, established in 1718 after the Johor Sultanate collapsed due to Portuguese attacks and internal conflicts, controlled a vast territory, including the islands around the Straits of Malacca and the South China Sea, including the Natuna Islands.
+The Natuna Islands had close ties with the Riau-Lingga Sultanate, especially after the partition of the old Johor Sultanate in the early 18th century.
+The Riau-Lingga Sultanate, established in 1824 after the Johor Sultanate collapsed due to Portuguese attacks and internal conflicts, controlled a vast territory, including the islands around the Straits of Malacca and the South China Sea, including the Natuna Islands.